Pesticides – To Spray Or Not To Spray?

-The Pesticide Action Network (PAN) Pesticide Database is a one-stop location for toxicity and regulatory information for pesticides.
+The Pesticide Action Network (PAN) Pesticide Database is a one-stop location for toxicity and regulatory information about pesticides.
 The database and website are updated and enhanced by Pesticide Action Network North America (PANNA).

 New Pesticide Regulations

-In addition to the persistent residues, exposure to airborne pesticides is a risk, especially in farming communities.
-The California Department of Pesticide Regulation is currently working on rules that will restrict farmers from spraying pesticides within a quarter mile (0.4 kilometers) of public K-12 schools and licensed daycare centers from 6 a.m. to 6 p.m. during the school week.
-The new regulations take effect Jan.
-1, 2018 and apply to crop dusters flying over fields, air blasters spraying orchards and fumigants along with most dust and powder pesticides that could be blown onto school grounds by the wind.
+In addition to persistent residues, exposure to airborne pesticides is a risk, especially in farming communities.
+On Jan.
+1, 2018 the California Department of Pesticide Regulation imposed regulations restricting farmers from spraying pesticides within a quarter mile (0.4 kilometres) of public K-12 schools and licensed daycare centers from 6 a.m. to 6 p.m. on school days.
+The regulations apply to crop dusters flying over fields, air blasters spraying orchards and fumigants along with most dust and powder pesticides that could be blown onto school grounds by the wind.

 By Laurel Cain, Healthy Building Science, Environmental Inspector